udzura/slides/rubykaigi2025/index.md

 - Generate test case files with wast2json
 - Iterate through those files and execute as Ruby test-unit tests
   - Call Wardite.load().call based on binary and parameters
+- Since I'm using Ruby
+  - automating these tedious tasks is easy

 ----